Towards leptogenesis at NLO: the right-handed neutrino interaction rate: Introduction

 At leading order, $\gamma_N$ is given by the thermal average of the $N\to LH, \bar L\bar H$ decay rate $\Gamma_N(E)$ induced at tree level by the Yukawa coupling $\lambda~NLH$, where $L$ and $H$ are the usual lepton and Higgs doublets and $E=\sqrt{p^2+M^2}$ is the energy of $N$~\cite{k-sm,Plum1,GNRRS,Hannestad}: \beq \gamma_N^{\rm LO}=2 \int \frac{d^3p}{(2\pi)^3} f_N \Gamma_N^{\rm LO}(E),\qquad \Gamma_N^{\rm LO}(E) = \lambda^2 \frac{M}{8\pi} \frac{M}{E},\eeq where $f_N = 1/(e^{E/T}+1)$ is the Fermi-Dirac distribution.

-{\em The goal of this paper is computing all quantum and thermal corrections to the $N$ interaction rate $\gamma_N$, up to NLO in all relevant SM couplings $g$: the gauge couplings $g_2,g_Y$, the top Yukawa coupling $\lambda_t=m_t/v$ and the Higgs quartic interaction $\lambda_h=(m_h/v)^2$}, where $v=174\GeV$.
+{\em The goal of this paper is computing all quantum and thermal corrections to the $N$ interaction rate $\gamma_N$, up to NLO in all relevant SM couplings $g$: the gauge couplings $g_2,g_Y$, the top Yukawa coupling $\lambda_t=m_t/v$ and the Higgs quartic interaction $\lambda_h=(m_h/2v)^2$, where $v=174\GeV$ and $m_h$ is the zero temperature Higgs mass.}

 Previous partial results are extremely complicated because only some NLO effects have been computed, missing the great simplification that happens when including all NLO corrections: infra-red (IR) divergences cancel out in the total result, as demanded by the Kinoshita-Lee-Nauenberg (KLN) theorem~\cite{KNL}.
 The final result must have the form